BioComputingUP/ProSeqViewer-documentation/README.md

-# TypeScript Sequence Viewer
+# ProSeqViewer

-This is a code repository for the BioComputingUP Sequence Viewer project.
+This is a code repository for the BioComputingUP ProSeqViewer project.
-Full documentation is work in progress and will be available at: https://biocomputingup.github.io/sequence-viewer-documentation/.
+Full documentation is work in progress and will be available at: https://biocomputingup.github.io/proseqviewer-documentation/.

 This version is based on [Typescript](https://www.typescriptlang.org/) and compatible with [Angular 2+](https://angular.io/) framework.

-Represent biological data with the sequence viewer library!
+Represent biological data with the ProSeqVieweriewer library!
 Used in [MobiDB](http://mobidb.bio.unipd.it/), [DisProt](http://www.disprot.org/) and [RepeatsDB](http://repeatsdb.bio.unipd.it/).

 ## Dependencies